qLibc

 char * qstrunique ( const char * seed)

-Generate unique id.
+Generate a unique ID.

 Parameters

-seedadditional seed string. this can be NULL
+seedadditional seed string.
+This can be NULL.

 Returns